Saint-Antoine-de-Tilly

 Saint-Antoine-de-Tilly (/fr/) is a municipality in the Lotbinière Regional County Municipality in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and had a population is 1,682 as of 2021.

 A member of the Most Beautiful Villages of Quebec, Saint-Antoine-de-Tilly has been colonized since the early beginnings of New France.
 The seigneurie of Villieu was sold in 1700 to Pierre-Noël Le Gardeur de Tilly and became the seigneurie of Tilly, which is still part of the municipality's name.

 Saint-Antoine is named in honour of St. Anthony of Padua.

 History

 In 1672, The territory of Saint-Antoine-de-Tilly was given to a lieutenant of the Carignan regiment, Claude-Sébastien de Villieu, by the intendant Jean Talon.
 Later, The territory was sold to Pierre-Noël Le Gardeur, sieur de Tilly.
-Under is ownership, in 1702, a parish was canonically erected and the territory took the name Saint-Antoine-de-Tilly.
+Under his ownership, in 1702, a parish was canonically erected and the territory took the name Saint-Antoine-de-Tilly.
 In 1759, the territory is the site of a battle during the conquest of New France.

 The municipality was officially created in 1855.
 In 1909, it lost a small section of its territory for the creation of Notre-Dame-du-Sacré-Cœur-d’Issoudun.
 Finally, in 1995, the status of Saint-Antoine-de-Tilly was changed from a parish municipality to a regular municipality.